HritwikSinghal/MinMicroG/README.md

 #### Package sources and credit
 - MicroG includes GMSCore and GSFProxy from MicroG FDroid repo
 - Maps APIv1 from MicroG FDroid repo
-- Google Play Store modded from the Pixel Experience Gitlab
 - Fake Store from MicroG FDroid repo
 - Aurora Store and Aurora Droid from Whyorean's GitLab
 - Google Sync adapters for KK-R from OpenGApps GitLab repo, and for S-T from MindTheGApps GitLab repo